cnrd/SAT/README.md

     - Outside Temperature sensor ( Your Outside Temperature sensor )
     - Inside Humidity Sensor ( Your Room Humidity sensor )

+> [!NOTE]
+> For better results use an Inside Temperature sensor that reports two decimals and has a refresh rate of 30 seconds.

 3. Heating System: Selecting the correct heating system type is important for SAT to accurately control the temperature and optimize performance.
 Choose the option that matches your setup to ensure proper temperature regulation throughout your home.

 4. Multi-room setup:

-> [!Note]
-> If SAT is the only climate entity, skip this step.

    - Primary: Users can add their physical thermostat.
 SAT will syncronize the `hvac_action` of the physical thermostat with the SAT climate entity's `hvac action`.
 Moreover the physical thermostat will act as a back up if any failure to HA occurs.
    - Rooms: Users can add their TRV climate entities.
 So when any of the rooms will ask for heating, SAT will start the boiler.
+> [!Note]
+> If SAT is the only climate entity, skip this step.

 > [!TIP]
 > Look at the Heating Mode setting in General Tab for further customization.